thought-driven/bummr/README.md

 on the number of outdated gems you have and the number of tests in your test suite.

-- After installing, create a new, clean branch off of master.
+- After installing, create a new, clean branch off of your base branch.
 - Run `bummr update`.
 This may take some time.
 - `Bummr` will give you the opportunity to interactively rebase your branch before running the tests.
 Delete any commits for gems which you don't want